dani-77/staw/sample/sites/d77void.sourceforge.io/index.md

 It's a respin of Void GNU/Linux, created to demonstrate the capabilities of Void's tools, such as void-mklive and void-packages.

-Originally initiated as a Void respin with Fluxbox it has evolved to offer a wide range of options, including eight window managers:
+Originally initiated as a Void respin with Fluxbox it has evolved to offer a wide range of options, including the window managers:

+- awesome

+- bspwm

 - dwm